abelardopardo/ontask_b/docs/_sources/Scenarios/index.rst.txt

 3. Do I know what I would like to do once I got both the moment and the data identified?
 For example, I would like to write certain students a message, or provide them some specific resources, or give them some suggestions.

-OnTask will be useful to you if you answer **yes** to all three questions.
+OnTask will likely be useful to you if you answer **yes** to all three questions.
 It is very important that you start your process from the learning design, that is, from where in the experience you think makes sense to provide some personalised resource to the students.
 In the remaining of this section we have included a set of scenarios that range from very simple to very complex.
 Each of them has two files available for you to download:

-1. The CSV file with the data used in the example
+1. The CSV file with the data used in the example.

-2. The complete workflow (data and actions)
+2. The complete workflow (data and actions).

 Create a new workflow and use the first file to upload the data and try to replicate the steps described in each scenario, or use the second file to import the complete workflow and browse through its elements.